UKCloud/documentation/articles/vmware/vmw-faq.md

 ## Feedback

 If you find an issue with this article, click **Improve this Doc** to suggest a change.
-If you have an idea for how we could improve any of our services, visit [UKCloud Ideas](https://ideas.ukcloud.com).
-Alternatively, you can contact us at <products@ukcloud.com>.
+If you have an idea for how we could improve any of our services, visit the [Ideas](https://community.ukcloud.com/ideas) section of the [UKCloud Community](https://community.ukcloud.com).